Emil Leon Post: Recursion theory

 In 1936, Post developed, independently of Alan Turing, a mathematical model of computation that was essentially equivalent to the Turing machine model.
 Intending this as the first of a series of models of equivalent power but increasing complexity, he titled his paper Formulation 1.
 This model is sometimes called "Post's machine" or a Post–Turing machine, but is not to be confused with Post's tag machines or other special kinds of Post canonical system, a computational model using string rewriting and developed by Post in the 1920s but first published in 1943.
 Post's rewrite technique is now ubiquitous in programming language specification and design, and so with Church's lambda calculus is a salient influence of classical modern logic on practical computing.
-Post devised a method of 'auxiliary symbols' by which he could canonically represent any Post-generative language, and indeed any computable function or set at all.
+Post devised a method of 'auxiliary symbols' by which he could canonically represent any Post-generative language, and indeed any computable function or computable set at all.

 Correspondence systems were introduced by Post in 1946 to give simple examples of undecidability.
 He showed that the Post correspondence problem (PCP) of satisfying their constraints is, in general, undecidable.
 The undecidability of the correspondence problem turned out to be exactly what was needed to obtain undecidability results in the theory of formal languages.

 In an influential address to the American Mathematical Society in 1944, he raised the question of the existence of an uncomputable recursively enumerable set whose Turing degree is less than that of the halting problem.
 This question, which became known as Post's problem, stimulated much research.
 It was solved in the affirmative in the 1950s by the introduction of the powerful priority method in computability theory.